kathlynpurcell/cygrid/docs/user_manual.rst

 .. note::

-    If you only want to store a 2D image, you'll need to strip the third dimension from your FITS header.
+    If you only want to store a 2D image, you'll need to strip the third dimension from your FITS header (if present).

 We can also plot the result, using the `~astropy.visualization.wcsaxes` package (for convenience, we provide the full script):